Self-Guided Walking Tour in Saint-Tropez

 5. 5

-Chapelle de la Misericorde in Saint Tropez, stop 5 on the self-guided walking tour
+Chapelle de la Misericorde (Chapelle de la Miséricorde de Saint-Tropez), stop 5 on the self-guided walking tour

 On the way down you meet the dome you spotted from the citadel.
 The Chapelle de la Misericorde sits on Rue Gambetta, a listed chapel from the mid-1600s built by the black penitents' brotherhood, and its glazed tiled dome in green, gold and ochre is the thing that makes it.
 It is free and usually open daily around 10am to 6pm.
 Step inside for two minutes: the interior is small and quiet, gilded woodwork and a cool stone hush that is a welcome contrast after the open ramparts.
 This is a short stop, not a destination, but the lane it sits on is one of the prettiest in the village and worth the slow walk.
 The colourful dome against blue sky is the photo.
 Continue south down Rue Gambetta and the streets open out into the big plane-tree square.